-Every aspect of modern society – food, housing, education, health, the economy, government – runs on energy.
-In 2017, Londoners and London’s employers spent almost $1.5 billion on energy.
+Every aspect of modern society – food, housing, education, health, the economy, and government – runs on energy.
+In 2018, Londoners and London’s employers spent almost $1.6 billion on energy.
 Almost 90 percent of this money leaves London.

 Most people think of electricity when they hear people talk about energy.
-However, for London, natural gas is the largest source of energy we use, accounting for 41 percent of our annual energy needs.
-Gasoline comes second at 27 percent of our needs.
-Electricity, as important as it is, accounts for 20 percent.
+However, for London, natural gas is the largest source of energy we use, accounting for 45 percent of our annual energy needs.
+Gasoline comes second at 24 percent of our needs.
+Electricity, as important as it is, accounts for just 19 percent.
 Diesel, propane, and fuel oil account for the rest.

 In Ontario, most of our electricity is made from emissions-free sources such as nuclear power, hydro-electric dams, wind, and solar.
 However, natural gas is still used to generate electricity during peak demand periods.